“Those who do not move,

 Your unique teaching voice is the core of all your marketing.
 No other mastermind group will understand that relationship the way we do – I know, because I’ve tried them.
 I can help you develop your marketing materials organically, using your teaching voice as the guide.

-The Experimenters Union is an online work-exchange community for innovative embodiment educators.
+The Experimenters Union is an online work-exchange community for innovative Alexander Technique teachers.
 We test, verify and improve our teaching online.
-We support each other’s growth and development using a mindfully designed nonhierarchical, facilitated format for work exchange.
+We support each other’s growth and development using a mindfully designed, non-hierarchical, facilitated format for work exchange.